jmeiws/ETL-Portfolio-JamesMei/README.md

 ![ELT diagram](https://github.com/jmeiws/Homework-1/assets/145298707/3d18c684-79a6-43fb-912b-6289c7f5ae62)

 #### 1. Extract
  Python is used to connect to the API and retrieve the data, which is then organized and stored in a Pandas DataFrame.
 Minimal cleaning was performed.
-Refer to [HW1.py](Scripts/HW1.py) for more details on the extraction process and the type of data cleaning performed.
+Refer to [extraction.py](Scripts/extraction.py) for more details on the extraction process and the type of data cleaning performed.
 #### 2. Load
 After setting up an AWS account, the extracted data is loaded into an Amazon S3 bucket, as a good practice to avoid frequent API calls to the source system.
 I chose S3 as my cloud storage because of its integration with Amazon Redshift Serverless.
 This serves as a staging area for the data before being loaded into the target data warehouse.
-Refer to [insert s3 python code] for the configuration of my S3 bucket.
+Refer to [load_s3.py](Scripts/load_s3.py) for the configuration of my S3 bucket.
 Keys taken out for privacy concerns.

 At this point, an Amazon Redshift cluster has been created.
 Refer to [AWS documentation](https://docs.aws.amazon.com/redshift/latest/gsg/new-user-serverless.html) for configuration steps.